jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 <a name='push_changes'></a>
 ## Push your change to the project repository

-For revision control and source code management, DevOps Services currently supports Git, Jazz SCM, and GitHub.
+For revision control and source code management, DevOps Services supports Git, Jazz SCM, and GitHub.
 Because the original Sentiment Analysis App project uses a Git repository that is hosted by IBM, your copy of the project uses a Git repository, too.

-The code that you changed is currently in your local workspace.
+The code that you changed is currently in your workspace on the cloud.
 Push the changed code to your project's master branch and then deploy your app to Bluemix.

 1. On the far left, click the **Git Repository** icon.
 ![The Git Repository icon][14]
 On the Git page that opens, check the Working Directory Changes section to verify that it shows an uncommitted change to the `app.js` file.
 You might also see other changes that are related to cloning the project into your workspace.
-You can ignore those changes.
-For this exercise, you are focused on the updated `app.js` file.
+You can check in those changes.
 2. Select the check box next to `app.js`.
 If you want to compare your version of the 'app.js' file with the version that is in the Git repository, click the arrow next to 'app.js'.
 3. Type a commit message.
 Somewhere in the message, be sure to include this phrase: `task <number of your work item>`.
 That phrase links this commit to the task work item.
 If you don’t remember the number, return to the Track &amp; Plan area to find it.
 ![Ready to commit a change to app.js][13]